Drc3p0/DynaController/README.md

 # Dynacontroller
-info about the dynacontroller PCB, meant to either use as a standalone controller, or installed in a larger sculptural installation
+The dynacontroller PCB can be used either use as a standalone MIDI controller, or be installed in a larger sculptural installation.
+Optional phoenix connectors allow the user to connect external touchpoint to the PCB.

+The design for the touchpoints is pulled from the original dynacontroller sculpture.
+Learn more about this project at [dynamandala.com](www.dynamandala.com).